anguyen8/shape-bias/README.md

 ```

-### 7. Simple sample to evaluate robust model on ImageNet
+### 7. Example of evaluating adversarially robust models on ImageNet
 To reproduce Table.
-1 prediction accuracy of robust model in our paper, use the following script in genereal cases:
+1 prediction accuracy of robust model in our paper, use the following script:
 ```
 python evaluate_on_imaget.py --model_name {MODEL ARCHITECTURE} --model_path {CHECK POINT PATH} --data_path {PATH TO ILSVRC2012} --madry_model
 ```